MutiatOba/tech221_virtulisation/README.md

 It provide a separate and controlled environment for software developers to write, test, and debug their code without affecting the production environment.
 It also enables them to catch and fix errors and bugs before they make it to the production environment. image.png

+Vagrant is a tool that allows you to create and configure development environments.
+It automates the process of setting up a virtual machine and configuring it with the necessary software and settings, making it easy to create and share development environments with others.

+Vagrant uses a virtualization provider, such as VirtualBox, to create and manage the virtual machines.
+VirtualBox is a free and open-source virtualization software that allows you to create and run virtual machines on your computer.
+Vagrant is designed to work seamlessly with VirtualBox.

+When you use Vagrant, you can define a virtual machine configuration in a Vagrantfile, which is a simple text file that specifies the settings and software that should be installed on the virtual machine.
+Vagrant then uses VirtualBox (or another virtualization provider) to create the virtual machine based on the configuration specified in the Vagrantfile.
+This allows you to easily and quickly set up and manage development environments, without having to manually configure and manage virtual machines.

+To share a dev enviroment created with vagrant, you can use Vagrant share.

 ### Vagrant

 <img width="574" alt="image" src="https://user-images.githubusercontent.com/118978642/232735775-016f0584-18c6-42d6-b8c2-1f1504a6d03d.png">